D0D0123/dbc-parse-demo/README.md

 A DBC (Distributed Network Protocol Controller Area Network) file is used to define the message and signal definitions for communication on a CAN (Controller Area Network) bus.
 The general format goes as follows:

- - Version Information: This section specifies the version of the DBC file format being used.
+ - **Version Information**: This section specifies the version of the DBC file format being used.
 It often appears at the beginning of the file and helps ensure compatibility with different DBC file readers.

- - Node Definitions (`BU_:`) This section defines the network nodes (ECUs) that are part of the CAN network.
+ - **Node Definitions** (`BU_:`) This section defines the network nodes (ECUs) that are part of the CAN network.
 Each node is given a unique name and an associated network address (Node ID).

- - Message Definitions (`BO_:`) This section defines the messages or frames that can be transmitted over the CAN bus.
+ - **Message Definitions** (`BO_:`) This section defines the messages or frames that can be transmitted over the CAN bus.
 Each message has a unique message identifier (CAN ID) and can contain one or more signals.

- - Signal Definitions (`SG_:`) Signals represent the individual data elements within a message.
+ - **Signal Definitions** (`SG_:`) Signals represent the individual data elements within a message.
 This section defines each signal's name, bit position, length, scaling, and other attributes.
 Signals are used to encode and decode data within messages.

- - Value Tables (`VAL_TABLE_:`) Value tables are used to assign descriptive labels to specific signal values.
+ - **Value Tables** (`VAL_TABLE_:`) Value tables are used to assign descriptive labels to specific signal values.
 For example, you might use a value table to map numeric values in a signal to meaningful text labels.

- - Attribute Definitions: DBC files can include various attributes that provide additional information about nodes, messages, or signals.
+ - **Attribute Definitions**: DBC files can include various attributes that provide additional information about nodes, messages, or signals.
 These attributes are often used to document and annotate the communication parameters.

- - Comments (`CM_`): Comments are not mandatory but are often included to provide human-readable explanations, notes, or documentation for various parts of the DBC file.
+ - **Comments** (`CM_`): Comments are not mandatory but are often included to provide human-readable explanations, notes, or documentation for various parts of the DBC file.

 See the `example.dbc` file for a very basic example.